Ten-Cent Beer Night: Background

 The Indians retaliated in the bottom of the eighth when pitcher Milt Wilcox threw behind Randle's legs.
-Randle eventually laid down a bunt.
-When Wilcox fielded the ball and tagged Randle out, Randle hit him with his forearm.
-Indians first baseman John Ellis responded by punching Randle, and both benches emptied for a brawl.
+On the next pitch Randle laid down a drag bunt.
+When Wilcox fielded the ball and approached Randle to tag him out, Randle intentionally veered inside the baseline toward Wilcox and hit him with his forearm before continuing to first base.
+Indians first baseman John Ellis responded by intercepting and punching Randle before he reached the base, and both benches emptied for a brawl.
 After the brawl was broken up, as Indians players and coaches returned to the dugout, they were struck by food and beer hurled by Rangers fans; catcher Dave Duncan had to be restrained from entering the stands to fight the fans.

-The game was not suspended or forfeited, no players from either team were ejected, and the Rangers won 3–0.
+The game was not suspended or forfeited, no players from either team were ejected, and the Rangers won, 3–0.

 After the game, a Cleveland reporter asked Rangers manager Billy Martin, "Are you going to take your armor to Cleveland?" to which Martin replied, "Naw, they won't have enough fans there to worry about."
 During the week leading up to the teams' next meeting in Cleveland, sports radio talk show host Pete Franklin and Indians radio announcer Joe Tait made comments that fueled the fans' animosity toward the Rangers.
 In addition, The Plain Dealer printed a cartoon the day of the game showing Chief Wahoo holding a pair of boxing gloves with the caption, "Be ready for anything."